 In 2013 we were awarded a Centre of Excellence for OA Pathogenesis research by Arthritis Research UK.
 This award, which has matched funding from Oxford University, has created a cross-disciplinary yet cohesive, vibrant group of individuals working in and around the area of OA.
-The Centre has strong links with Arthritis Research UK Centre for Sports, Exercise and OA, as well as the Musculoskeletal BRU in Oxford.
+Funding for a further five years from 2018-2023 has recently been awarded by Arthritis Research UK.
+The Centre has strong links with Arthritis Research UK Centre for Sports, Exercise and OA, and other Centres around the UK.

 - Professor Stuart Bevan, KCL

 - Dr Francesco Dell'Accio, QMUL